Shopping Cart

 Women's Bible Study

 A Women's Bible Study takes place via Zoom on Tuesday evenings at 6:00pm.
+This fall, the focus is on Elijah using a study from Priscilla Shirer.
 This study is facilitated by Sandy Walker and led by Heather Denardo.
 Contact the church office for the Zoom link.

 Brown Bag Bible Study